usmanhameed2017/Node-JS/Lecture-07/Theory.md

 • With the introduction of the built-in feature in Node.js `18.11`, we can achieve hot reload without need of nodemon.

-• Node.js 18.11 brings a new feature called `--watch` that allows hot reloading without relying on nodemon.
+• Node.js version `18.11` brings a new feature called `--watch` that allows hot reloading without relying on nodemon.